 In fact, one study discovered the annual energy expense of leaving company PCs on was $2.8 billion, which translates to 20 million tons of carbon dioxide.
 Due to the potential cost- and energy-savings, many businesses implement company policies for shutting down non-essential computer equipment at the end of the day.
 In some cases, your organization may use an automatic power shutdown system to ensure adherence.

 5. Install Energy-Efficient Lighting

 Another standard response to the question, “How can businesses reduce their ecological footprint?” is the use of energy-efficient bulbs, like LEDs.
 For years, studies have shown LEDs offer a cost-effective alternative to traditional incandescent bulbs.
-They utilize 85 percent less electricity than incandescent and last 25 times longer.
-As a result, companies and residents have installed more than 450 million LEDs, and 80 percent of all lighting purchases in the U.S. are for energy-efficient lighting.
+They utilize 85% less electricity than incandescent and last 25 times longer.
+As a result, companies and residents have installed more than 450 million LEDs, and 80% of all lighting purchases in the U.S. are for energy-efficient lighting.